Beschrijving

 Toegang

 Individual observation points can be reached on foot from the parking areas of the respective lake centers (Seezentren): The northeastern shore (1) from Seezentrum Muhr, the southern shore and the outlet structure (2) from Seezentrum Schlungenhof or the parking area at Höhe.
 These spots offer the best chances for observing gulls and terns.
 The western shore can be accessed from Seezentrum Wald (3).
 Further north, the northern edge of the Vogelinsel is visible; year-round, Zeearend can be spotted in the trees, and Visarend during the warmer months.
 Much better than arriving by car is to cycle around the lake, possibly following an early morning visit to the Vogelinsel.
-The path around the lake is only accessible by bike and foot.
+The path around the lake is only accessible by bike and on foot, cars are prohibited.
+It is wheelchair-accessible.

 Paddle boats can be rented at the lake centers (please respect the nature reserve boundary of the Vogelinsel!).
 Motorboats are prohibited on the lake.